 1. Drag an image from your computer onto the upload area provided (see below).

 2. Click on the Select An Image link in the upload area.
 Then, choose an image from your computer.

 Deleting The Image

 To remove the image from the system, hover over it with your mouse and click on the trash can icon in the bottom right corner.

 Adding Page ContentBack to top

 Once the new page has been created, it's time to add some content to it.

-Initially, the system pre-populates the page with content dependent on the page template you selected.
+At first, the system pre-populates the page with content depending on the page template you select.
 All you have to do is update the content blocks on the page to suit your needs.